yinyangsammy/hip-trip-hooray/README.md

         Each stop displays a calendar badge showing the travel date in a clean Month / Day / Year format.

         <h3 align="center"><img src="static/readme/calendar-badge.png"></h3>

+        ### Font Awesome Icons

+        I used icons from Font Awesome for navbar icons, page title icons and social media links in the footer, to add a little charm and improve clarity and efficiency for my users.

 # Structure